wouterpeere/GHEtool/docs/sources/code/Modules/VariableClasses/Ground.rst

 #.
 A constant ground geothermal heat flux
 #.
 A constant ground temperature gradient

-All of these three classes are based on the abstract class _GroundData.
+All of these three classes are children of the abstract class _GroundData.

 .. automodule:: GHEtool.VariableClasses.GroundData._GroundData